 The first response to a person who tells you they have experienced sexual assault or sexual harassment is critical to their wellbeing, recovery and decision-making.
 Decisions should not be made for the person who has shared this information with you.
-Rather, they should be referred to Campus Wellbeing or 1800 MQ CARE, and the information on this website.
+Rather, they should be referred to Student Wellbeing or 1800 MQ CARE, and the information on this website.

 If there is an immediate risk to health and safety, action should be taken.

 In an emergency, contact any of the following: